Emergent Representations of Program Semantics in Language Models Trained on Programs: Emerging representations of semantics

+\paragraph{Trace dataset construction} Every 4000 steps (or roughly 5\%) of training, we take a snapshot of (1) the hidden states of the LM as it generates programs using next-token prediction and (2) the corresponding program states after evaluating the partial program on each of the 5 specified inputs.
+Specifically, starting from an input-output specification, we generate according to the standard autoregressive loop:

+where each $(\text{state}_{LM})_i$ is a hidden state, $(\text{state}_{\text{prog}})_0$ is the inputs from the specification, \texttt{greedy} performs greedy decoding (constrained to program tokens), and \texttt{exec} executes a program token on the program state.
+We generate up to 14 tokens, or until the model outputs a special end-of-sequence token ($\texttt{<EOS>}$). \Cref{fig:traces} illustrates this process.

-Every 2000 training steps, we also capture a \emph{trace dataset}.
-Namely, we use the LM to complete a specification using greedy decoding, and for each generated token, we take a snapshot of (1) the hidden states of the LM and (2) the corresponding program states after evaluating the partially generated program on each of the 5 specified inputs.
-We average the hidden state over the layer dimension, so that the snapshot is a 1-dimensional tensor of size 1024 (= number of attention heads * dimension per head), and call this the \textbf{model state}.
-Syntactically malformed text (i.e., programs that do not parse) is excluded, but we do include traces of programs that do not implement their specifications.
-We repeat this process for each of the training and test sets, producing two \emph{trace datasets} consisting of pairs of model and program states.
+We average the hidden state over the layer dimension, so that the snapshot is a 1-dimensional tensor of size 1024, and call this the \textbf{model state}.
+We repeat this process for each of the training and test sets, producing two \emph{trace datasets} consisting of aligned pairs of $(\text{state}_{LM})_i$, $(\text{state}_{\text{prog}})_i$ from all the programs generated from the specifications in the training and test sets, respectively